 Marble inlay flooring is the most preferred due to its eye-catching aesthetic look.
 The right choice of pattern, design and colour combination in marble inlays is enough to provide the ultimate glamour to your home interior.

 There are black marble tiles and white marble tiles but it is important to choose the right location for their application.
 Inlay work can even be beautifully applied in a temple room, hallway, and kitchen.

-Quality Marble India Has The Skills For The Classic Inlay Work
+Quality Marble Exports (India) Has The Skills For The Classic Inlay Work

 The art of inlay work in natural stone is an intricate and delicate process that requires special skills.
 In India, there are very few genuine experts that have preserved the traditional technique until today.
 You can find the art alive mainly in Agra, Rajasthan, and Uttar Pradesh.

-QM India, situated in Udaipur, Rajasthan is one of those who has a team of experts with the traditional skills in inlay work.
-We supply stone crafted inlay table tops and flooring that can heighten the aesthetics of your home or commercial space.
+Quality Marble Exports (India), situated in Udaipur, Rajasthan is one of those that has a team of experts with the traditional skills in inlay work.
+We supply stone-crafted inlay tabletops and flooring that can heighten the aesthetics of your home or commercial space.